roman-milk/roman-milk.github.io/teacher-undressed.md

   "Thank you, William.
 I wanted so much to please you after helping me decide what to wear," she simpered.

   He kissed and licked an ear.
 Following her neck to her face with caresses, he pulled her lips with his teeth.
 His hands tightly held her bare bottom, while they smooched.
 Her kisses became more frantic.
 He felt a wet pussy rubbing hard against his leg.
 It took awhile for him to guess what she was doing.
-Report_Story #2